Did you start out using OmniFocus with a great deal of enthusiasm, but end up getting bogged down along the way?

 Resources

-Issue: Unclarified Projects and Actions
+Pitfall 2: Unclarified Projects and Actions

 Overview

-In keeping with GTD best practices, be specific when naming projects (e.g. “Prepare for 2018-11-08 Board of Directors Meeting”).
-Consider adding a summary to the project’s note field that elaborates on the outcome (e.g. what does being prepared look like?).
-For projects, you might also want to consider including a checklist containing conditions that need to be satisfied before the project can be called complete (e.g. Agenda finalized, Venue booked).
-Next, define specific actions that will move you towards this outcome, using OmniFocus’ Groups feature to group related items, as needed.
+Be specific when naming projects in keeping with GTD practices (e.g., “Prepare for 2018-11-08 Board of Directors Meeting”).
+Consider adding a summary to the project’s note field that elaborates on the outcome (e.g., “What does being prepared look like?”).
+For projects, you might also want to consider including a checklist containing conditions that must be satisfied before the project can be completed (e.g., Agenda finalized, Venue booked).
+This checklist can also be stored in a project-support note and referenced from OmniFocus.

 Resources

 If you haven’t already, I recommend reading David Allen’s Getting Things Done book, which is essentially the manual for the Getting Things Done approach to productivity.
-You’ll find links to this book, as well as other books, articles and videos to support your GTD learning, in our GTD Resources page.
+Our GTD Resources contain links to this book and other books, articles, and videos to support your GTD learning.
+Also, check out our Best Practices for Naming OmniFocus Projects article (Membership Required), an in-depth guide for naming projects and single action lists.

-Issue: Overwhelming Number of Overdue Items
+Pitfall 3: Overwhelming Number of Overdue Items

 Overview